rubyonjets/jets/docs/_docs/env-extra.md

 title: Env Extra
 ---

-Jets has an concept of extra environments.
-This is controlled by the `JETS_ENV_EXTRA` variable.
+Jets has the concept of extra environments.
+This can be controlled by the `JETS_ENV_EXTRA` variable.
 By setting `JETS_ENV_EXTRA` you can create additional identical environments.

     jets deploy # first environment demo-dev
     JETS_ENV_EXTRA=2 jets deploy # creates a demo-dev-2 environment